GiancarloMCorrea/Manuscript_using_Quarto/README.md

 - Producing elaborated tables is not efficient when generating Word documents using Quarto.
 So you will only be able to make simple tables (as far as I know).
 - You will need to produce your figures as PNG files since that format works better (figure dimensions are mantained) when producing Word files from Quarto.
 - I could not find a way to cross reference supplementary tables, so that is not currently possible.
 You will need to do it manually or have a separate Word file.
+- Word is not the prefered output format of Quarto, it has more limited options compared to HTML or PDFs.

 ## Tips